lbilli/rib/README.md

 with TWS or IBGateway.

 It aims to be feature complete, however it does not support legacy versions.

+It is noteworthy to mention that the official IB API has recently adopted Protocol Buffers as the underlying wire format, replacing the legacy custom protocol.
+This package followed suit and support for the latter has been dropped.

-Currently, only API versions `v187+` are supported.
+Currently, only API versions `v213+` are supported, which translates to TWS version `10.40` or later.

 The package design mirrors the official C++/Java
 [IB API](https://interactivebrokers.github.io/tws-api/),